-Google also seeks for a spot under the sun in this market by introducing Android Studio which is also used by Android platform developers worldwide.
+Google also seeks a spot under the sun in this market by introducing Android Studio, which is also used by Android platform developers worldwide.

-Its rich source comes pre-installed to provide various of privileges such as with useful tools that consist solely of increment high quality and help these professionals including an emulator to test out apps and games.
+Its rich source comes pre-installed to provide various privileges.
+Such as with useful tools that consist solely of increment high quality and help these professionals, including an emulator to test out apps and games.

 Works on Mac, Windows & Linux.

 Remix OS Player outstands those who urge for an advanced tool Android game emulator for PC.